linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 The OAuth 2 callback URL has two main responsibilities.
 Its first responsibility is to help prove the identity of the client application.
 When a user attempts to log in to Linode through OAuth, instead of redirecting the user back to the page they came from, Linode's OAuth implementation matches the client ID to the callback URL you have registered with your app on Linode's system.
 This ensures that a nefarious third party can't just steal the client ID, which is public, and attempt to authorize their own app with it.

 The callback URL's second responsibility is to kick off the process of exchanging an authorization code for an access token.
-This second process is done over POST, and so it doesn't require the user to physically leave the page they are returned to after they login to Linode.
+This second process is done over POST, and so it doesn't require the user to physically leave the page they are returned to after they log in to Linode.
 Now you will write the code that satisfies this second responsibility.

 In `app.py`, add the following lines: